Universal Design Model Ordinance

 - That the developer and buyer be permitted to agree in writing to different standards if they are clearly disclosed.

 - That each feature be indicated on the list as "standard," "limited," "optional," or "not available."

 - That the list includes at what point in the construction process the buyer must notify the developer that the buyer wishes to purchase the features.

 - That the developer is not required to provide any feature on the list.

 - That the Department can develop, certify, and make available a standard form providing the checklist information, and that a developer’s use of a form substantially the same as that developed and distributed by the Department is deemed to comply with the law.

 The introductory section of the Checklists provides information as to the house being purchased and clarifies, in plain English, the statutory requirements and how the form works.
-The table below identifies where in the checklists information is found.

 |Description of Information in Checklist||2005 Checklist||2007 Checklist|